 Movement between Britain and Finland

-After the transition period ends on December 31, 2020, Finns’ free movement to Britain ceased.
-Accordingly, restrictions are in place on entry into the country and on the rights of Finns arriving in the country after that date.
-Finns entering Britain will then be subject to entry regulations which apply to citizens of third countries.
+With the end of the transition period on December 31, 2020, Finns’ free movement to Britain ceased.
+Accordingly, restrictions are in place on entry into the country and on the rights of Finns arriving in the country.
+Finns entering Britain are subject to entry regulations which apply to citizens of third countries.
 A permit is required for a long-term stay.

-According to present information, however, Finnish citizens are allowed to travel to Britain without visa for short-time residence as of January 1, 2021.
-A valid passport will be accepted as a travel document in the future.
+However, Finnish citizens are still allowed to travel to Britain without a visa for a short stay of up to six months.
+A valid passport is accepted as a travel document.

 More information on travelling to Britain and on British entry regulations from January 1, 2021, is available via the following links:

 Please note when travelling

-Travellers should take into account changes in border inspections, possible upcoming visa requirements, pet passports, driver’s licences, mobile network roaming fees and customs duties when travelling to or from the UK.
+Travellers should take into account changes in border inspections, possible visa requirements for long-term stay/residence, pet passports, driver’s licences, mobile network roaming fees and customs duties when travelling to or from the UK.
 More information on the validity of the European Health Insurance Card and travel insurance recommendations will be provided in the next paragraph, ‘Brexit and social security’.

 Brexit and social security